Tearing: A Merck Manual of Patient Symptoms podcast

 Findings that suggest obstruction of nasolacrimal drainage include

-A cause is often evident from the clinical evaluation (see Some Causes of Tearing).
+A cause is often evident from the clinical evaluation (see Table 12: Some Causes of Tearing).

 Testing is often unnecessary because the cause is usually evident from the examination.